How To Answer an Arizona Debt Collection Court Summons

 Step 4: Complete the Certificate of Service & Send a Copy of Your Answer to the Plaintiff

-By law, you’re required to send a copy of your answer form to the person suing you.
-If they have a lawyer, send the answer to the lawyer.
+Arizona law requires you to send a copy of your answer to the person suing you.
+If they have a lawyer, send the answer to the lawyer instead.
 Their name and address will be listed on the complaint.

 The answer form requires you to certify how you delivered (or plan to deliver) and when you delivered (or plan to deliver) the form to the plaintiff.
-You can hand-deliver it, send it via first-class mail, or deliver it electronically.
+You can deliver it by hand, by first-class mail, or electronically.

-The certification is on page three of the answer form.
+The certification is at the bottom of the last page of the answer form.
 It’s outlined in red below:

 Step 5: File Your Forms With the Court Clerk Within 20 Days

-You can do steps 4 and 5 in whichever order is convenient for you, but both must happen within 20 days of receiving the summons.
+Steps 4 and 5 can be completed in whichever order works best for you, as long as both are finished within 20 days of receiving the summons.

 What Happens After You Respond to the Lawsuit?

-After you file your answer form, you should first take a deep breath and congratulate yourself.
-This is a big deal!
-Many people don’t take this step to assert their rights, but you did it.
+After you file your answer form, take a moment to acknowledge what you’ve accomplished.
+Filing a response is a big deal.
+Many people never take this step, but you did.

-Next, wait to hear more information from the court.
-Your case may go to trial before a judge, or you may be invited to participate in a pre-trial settlement conference or mediation session to address the issue outside the courtroom.
+Next, wait for updates from the court.
+Your case may move forward to a trial before a judge, or the court may schedule a pretrial conference, settlement conference, or mediation session to see whether the issue can be resolved without a trial.

 How To Prepare for Court Appearances